 Last week, I finished my internal communications job in Birkenhead… for the second time.
 Definitely an end of an era as I’ve been working here since my second year of university, left for a year when I was in London and was welcomed back when I returned to Liverpool for my final year.

 I’ve learnt so, so much from my job in Birkenhead and will miss going to the other side of the Mersey very much, but most of all, I will miss all of the people that I’ve been able to work with and the friends that I’ve made.

 My internal comms assistant job was my first ever office job.
 The first time I had to get myself an office wardrobe and sat at a desk 9-5.
 It gave me experience so that I could go after a placement position and know what to expect.
 It taught me a lot about the workplace and how much a company’s culture is vital to its success.
 It showed me another career path from a degree in PR and allowed me to discover whether it’s something I would want to pursue in the future.

 I loved my job in Birkenhead and was working for a huge company with over 400 employees, making the job a lot more interesting.
 Bringing in new initiatives, researching ways to keep the family culture, learning about what employees were up to and their personal as well as career achievements was a lot of what I loved about my job.

-The only way I could see myself working in internal communications is by being drafted in by a company that is in dire need of a culture change or improvement.
+I could see myself working in internal communications by being drafted in by a company that is in dire need of a culture change or improvement.
 Having a huge challenge like this would be something that would excite me and want to make a great difference in implementing a culture change and making sure that it sticks.

 What’s a Birkenhead?